testiranjephp/prvo/README.md

 3) After this click on **Select Solution Wide runsettings file**
 4) Locate runsettings file
 5) Click on **Open**

+> Note.
+It is recommended to create local runsettings file and include in Visual Studio.
+Follow next steps to acomplish this.

+1. Navigate to Resources/Runsettings folder and copy runsettings file in your project
+2. Rename this file to local
+3. Full name will be local.runsettings and Git will ignore this file
+4. Write credentials in this local runsettings file
+5. Include this file in project

 # How to run tests
 To run tests from Visual Studio we use in Test Explorer.
 It is powerfull tool with a lot of different option for tests.